Difference between Data Science vs Statistics

 - Making predictions and inference using the phenomena represented by data

-Head to Head comparison between Data Science vs Statistics (Infographics)
+Head to Head Comparison Between Data Science and Statistics (Infographics)

-Below is the Top 5 comparison between Data Science vs Statistics
+Below is the Top 5 comparison between Data Science and Statistics:

 - Data science combines multi-disciplinary fields and computing to interpret data for decision making whereas statistics refers to mathematical analysis which use quantified models to represent a given set of data.